School integration in the United States

-School integration in the United States is the process (also known as desegregation) of ending race-based segregation within American public and private schools.
+In the United States, school integration (also known as desegregation) is the process of ending race-based segregation within American public, and private schools.
 Racial segregation in schools existed throughout most of American history and remains an issue in contemporary education.
-During the Civil Rights Movement school integration became a priority, but since then de facto segregation has again become prevalent.
+During the civil rights movement school integration became a priority, but since then de facto segregation has again become prevalent.

 School segregation declined rapidly during the late 1960s and early 1970s.
 Segregation appears to have increased since 1990.
 The disparity in the average poverty rate in the schools whites attend and blacks attend is the single most important factor in the educational achievement gap between white and black students.

 Background

 Early history of integrated schools

-Some schools in the United States were integrated before the mid-20th century, the first ever being Lowell High School in Massachusetts, which has accepted students of all races since its founding.
+Some schools in the United States were integrated before the mid-20th century, the first ever being Lowell High School in Massachusetts, which has accepted students of all races since its founding in 1831.
 The earliest known African American student, Caroline Van Vronker, attended the school in 1843.

 The integration of all American schools was a major catalyst for the Civil Rights Movement and racial violence that occurred in the United States during the latter half of the 20th century.

 After the Civil War, the first legislation providing rights to African Americans was passed.
-The 13th, 14th, and 15th Amendments, also known as the Reconstruction Amendments, which were passed between 1865 and 1870, abolished slavery, guaranteed citizenship and protection under the law, and prohibited racial discrimination in voting, respectively.
+The Thirteenth, Fourteenth, and Fifteenth Amendments, also known as the Reconstruction Amendments, which were passed between 1865 and 1870, abolished slavery, guaranteed citizenship and protection under the law, and prohibited racial discrimination in voting, respectively.
+In 1868 Iowa became the first state in the nation to desegregate schools by court order in Clark v.
+Board of School Directors.
+The Iowa Supreme Court was the nation's "only nineteenth century court to hold school segregation unconstitutional."